josephwccheng/olympedia_web_scraping/README.md

 ## Data Validation ##
     - Run "python data_validation.py" to run data validation on the "Olympic_Athlete_Event_Results.csv" file.
 The validation is run to ensure Event level data aggregated medal count matches with the Medal Tally provided by the source data.

+## Data Cleaning ##
+    - Run "python data_cleaning.py" to perform data cleaning on the files.
+Each file has different cleaning logic i.e. date formatting and removing null characters.

 ## Issues Identified and Status of Fix ##
     1. Country list did not include "ROC" - Russian Olympic Committee, so the data was manually appended to the country list.
 (Temporary Hardcoded Fix)
     2. Issue with results page not listing all player for the sport: Monobob